-Home Group is committed to using its income and resources in an effective, efficient and socially responsible way.
+Home Group is committed to using its income and resources in an effective. efficient and socially responsible way.
 You must comply with our procurement policies and procedures.

-Link to Procurement Policy
+Link to Procurement Policy.

 Home Group does not tolerate fraud or bribery in any form.
-You must take all reasonable measures to protect Home Group's funds, resources, property and assets from fraud, theft, damage and misuse.
+You must take all reasonable measures to protect Home Group's funds, Resources, property and assets from fraud, Theft, damage and misuse.

-Link to Home Group's Fraud, Tax Evasion and Bribery Prevention, Detection and Response Policy
+Link to Fraud, Bribery and Tax Evasion Policy.